mmiranda222/.statsuite/content/configurations/de-analytics/google-analytics.md

 ---

-> Read the **[disclaimers](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-analytics/)** for a better understanding of the historic implementation of Google Analytics and Google Tag Managers in .Stat Suite.
+> Read the **[disclaimers](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-analytics/)** for a better understanding of the historic implementation of Google Analytics and Google Tag Manager in .Stat Suite.

 ---